 When it comes to learning and memory, sleeping is actually one of the most important things you can do to consolidate your knowledge.
 We know this from the sleep science that has been a very active area of research over the last decade in the fields of cognitive science, psychology and neuroscience.

 It’s nice to know it’s not just team Brainscape that’s interested in learning more about why sleep is good for us!
-In this article, we'll explore how sleep is useful to your learning.
+In this article, we'll explore how sleep is useful to your learning and whether tactics like listening to audio—such as language tapes—while you sleep can actually help you memorize information.

 [See also: How to study effectively with less total effort]